Applications Open for Summer & Winter 2026 Programs

 The future of hospital medicine hinges on fostering strong collaborative networks.
 Interdisciplinary teamwork enhances patient care and supports innovation and continuous improvement.
 Hospitalists must continue cultivating relationships with specialists, nurses, and allied health professionals.
 Such collaborations are essential for addressing complex clinical challenges and driving institutional change.
 By sharing knowledge and resources, healthcare teams can develop more effective care pathways and ensure that quality improvement initiatives are sustained over time.

-If you’d like to be involved in this important medical specialty, then apply for our healthcare internship today.
+If you’d like to build early clinical exposure relevant to a career in hospital medicine, apply for our healthcare internship program.

 Sources